equinixmetal-buildkite/docker-metadata-buildkite-plugin/README.md

 # docker-metadata

-In a similar fashion as [the GitHub action](https://github.com/docker/metadata-action), this plugin aims to help developers ensure a base and standard set of Docker tags and labels in containers.
+This Buildkite plugin applies a base set of tags and labels to Docker images, similar to the [GitHub CI Action](https://github.com/docker/metadata-action),

-Results will be stored a directory accessible through the `DOCKER_METADATA_DIR` environment variable.
+Results will be stored in a directory.
+The directory's path can be found in the `DOCKER_METADATA_DIR` environment variable.

 Labels will be accessible through the `DOCKER_METADATA_DIR/labels` directory, while tags will be accessible through the `DOCKER_METADATA_DIR/tags` directory.
-To parse them, it's a matter of iterating over the lines of the files.
+To parse them, iterate over each file's lines.

 ## Example